tidyverse/tidyverse.org/content/blog/waldo-0-3-0/index.md

 </div>

-This blog post highlights the two biggest changes in this release: a new display format for data frame differences, and a new attribute that waldo can use to control the details of comparison.
+This blog post highlights the two biggest changes in this release: a new display format for data frame differences and new tools for package developers to control the details of comparison.
 You can see a full list of changes in the [release notes](https://github.com/r-lib/waldo/blob/master/NEWS.md)

 <div class="highlight">